Asor-Development/Appian-Development/README.md

     - **Tempo:** Tempo is an interface for feeds, tasks, and actions that combines social collaboration, filtered views, and forms.
 As a user interface, Tempo is more limited than sites, but may be the right solution in certain circumstances

 _________________

+---

+Preview Self-Service Analytics
+We invite you to preview the new self-service analytics capabilities, a way for business users to explore their enterprise data to answer real-time questions.
+This is the start of many more capabilities that we look forward to sharing with you soon.

+In their production environment, users can go to Data Fabric Analytics to browse datasets, select one for exploration, and use the report builder to slice and dice the data.
+When Appian AI Copilot is enabled, users can dig deeper into their reports to analyze the results faster.

+Synced record types are visible to users as datasets.
+As a developer, you'll review record type configuration and security, and control access by adding users to the Data Fabric Report Creators system group.